stackrox/stackrox/ui/apps/platform/README.md

 Given a feature flag environment variable `"ROX_WHATEVER"` in pkg/features/list.go:

-1. Add `'ROX_NEW_POLICY_CATEGORIES'` to string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts
+1. Add `'ROX_WHATEVER'` to string enumeration type `FeatureFlagEnvVar` in ui/apps/platform/src/types/featureFlag.ts

 2. To include frontend code when the flag is enabled, do any of the following: